pallets-eco/flask-principal/docs/index.rst

     2. A permission is a set of requirements, any of which should be present for access to a resource.

-    3. A Principal is the context of a certain identity against a certain Permission.
+    3. A IdentityContext is the context of a certain identity against a certain Permission.

 Links